Bedrock-OSS/bedrock-wiki/docs/blocks/custom-fluids.md

 </Spoiler>

-<FolderView
-	:paths="[
-    'com.mojang/development_behavior_packs/blocks/fluid_template/fluid_template.json',
-    ]"
-></FolderView>

 ## Outer Fluid Block 1

-Below is the JSON for the outer fluid block 1.
+Below is the JSON for the `outer fluid block 1`.
 To replicate the json, copy and quick replace `template` with your fluid's name.
+This block has the same function as the source block but it can't be picked up and it places `outer fluid block 2` instead.

 <CodeHeader>BH\blocks\fluid_template\fluid_template1.json</CodeHeader>
 <Spoiler title="Outer Fluid 1 JSON">